 Is there an event happening in your area that you just attended?
 Showcase that!

-As a local business, you want to be empowering your business through social media by showcasing and empowering your community.
+As a local business, you want to empower your business through social media, by showcasing and empowering your community.

-The more that you can really help people put a face to the brand, the more they’re going to feel on the same page as you.
+The more that you can help people put a face to the brand, the more they’re going to relate to you and your business.

-Share whats happening with you or your community throughout the week and let people really spread the word about this fantastic new place in the city!
+Share what’s happening with you or your community throughout the week, and let people spread the word about this fantastic new place in the city!